hallard/everblu-meters-pi/README.md

-# everblu-meters - Water usage data for MQTT
+# everblu-meters-pi - Water usage data for MQTT

 Fetch water/gas usage data from Cyble EverBlu meters using RADIAN protocol on 433Mhz.
 Integrated with MQTT.